rnleach/elk/README.md

   4. Avoid global state.
 All state related to any objects created by this library should be stored in that object.
 No global state makes it possible to use it in multithreaded applications.

-  5. As a result of number 4, most functions are re-entrant so as long as the input parameters are protected from data races before being passed into the function, the function itself will not introduce any data races.
+  5. As a result of number 4, most functions are thread safe so as long as the input parameters are protected from data races before being passed into the function, the function itself will not introduce any data races.